Bob Inglis

 In 2012, Inglis launched the Energy and Enterprise Initiative, a nationwide public engagement campaign promoting conservative and free-enterprise solutions to energy and climate challenges.
 E&EI is based in George Mason University in Fairfax, Virginia, and attempts to build support for energy policies that are dictated by conservative concepts of limited government, big business, accountability, reasonable risk-avoidance, and free enterprise capitalism.
+He argues that conservatives should accept the scientific consensus on climate change and advocates market-based solutions like a revenue-neutral carbon tax, to be paid for by a reduction in income and payroll taxes.
+He is executive director of republicEN, a group of conservatives promoting free market fixes to climate change.

 Early life, education, and law career

-Inglis was born in Savannah, Georgia, the son of Helen Louise (née McCullough) and Allick Wyllie Inglis, Jr. His ancestry is Scottish and English.
+Inglis was born in Savannah, Georgia, the son of Helen Louise (née McCullough) and Allick Wyllie Inglis Jr. His ancestry is Scottish and English.
 He grew up in Bluffton, South Carolina, near Hilton Head Island.
 He earned his undergraduate degree from Duke University in Durham, North Carolina.
 He obtained his Juris Doctor from the University of Virginia School of Law in Charlottesville, Virginia.
 Upon his graduation from law school, he worked for a number of years as a lawyer in private practice, and served on the executive committee of the Greenville County Republican Party.
-In 2015, he signed an amicus brief calling for the recognition of same-sex marriage.